chasmack/polycalc/README.md

 ![alt text](https://raw.githubusercontent.com/chasmack/polycalc/master/data/line-table.jpg "PM1241 sheet 3/3 detail")

-As a table can go on for dozens of lines it can be error prone to enter the line and curve parameters interactively.
-Our approach here has a few advantages.
+As line table data can go on for dozens of lines it can be error prone to enter the line and curve parameters interactively.
+This approach has a few advantages.

 * Command files can be easily checked against the original data
 * Processing calculates and lists derived values and flags non-tangent curves